The five most common impact mistakes in NIHR applications

 We reviewed the dissemination and engagement plans from 20 randomly selected applications to the NIHR Research for Patient Benefit (RfPB) and NIHR Programme Grants for Applied Research (PGfAR) funding programmes.

 These are the five most common mistakes made by researchers planning for impact and knowledge mobilisation in their applications for NIHR funding.
+Read more from the NIHR about how to plan for research impact.

 Not including the right co-applicants with the right knowledge and networks